OFFICIAL CANADIAN REPRESENTATION

 Venice Biennale of Architecture offers an international platform for engagement with critical conversations about contemporary architecture.
-If the recent fire at the Notre-Dame de Paris Cathedral has reminded us of anything it is the importance of our built environment.
+If recent events have reminded us of anything, it is the importance of our built environment.
+It is the stage on which our stories play out.
+Its physical presence and numerous virtual representations shape our collective memory.
 The Venice Biennale is a showcase for Canadian architecture on a global stage, a platform to engage in ideas, issues and conversation surrounding architecture.
 We believe the exhibition presents a timely opportunity for us to display our architecture in a new light as we aim to present new ways to understand, design and experience Canada’s built environment; present and future.

 Canada’s architecture is film-famous but unlike Paris, New York, London, or Rio de Janeiro, our cities rarely play themselves in film and television.
 Toronto stands in for Tokyo, for example, while Vancouver and Montreal masquerade as Moscow, Paris, and New York.

 Impostor Cities is an international exhibition that seeks to repatriate our architecture and celebrate the legacy of over a half-century of Canada’s most renowned architectural doubles.
 Impostor Cities also introduces a playful yet pointed counter-proposition the popular image of our national identity by investigating why Canada’s buildings are so good at doubling as elsewhere.
 How do we think about authenticity and identity in an age where artifice in media becomes indistinguishable from reality?
 Impostor Cities digs deep to examine how this artifice has shaped our buildings and spaces as it has our culture and politics; our understanding of the past, the design of our present and how we imagine our future environments.